termux/termux-x11/README.md

 In this case you can save TERMUX_X11_XSTARTUP somewhere in `.bashrc` or other script and not type it every time you invoke termux-x11.

-If you're done using Termux:X11 just simply exit it through it's notification drawer by expanding the Termux:X11 notification then "Exit"
+If you're done using Termux:X11 just simply exit it through its notification drawer by expanding the Termux:X11 notification then "Exit"
 But you should pay attention that `termux-x11` command is still running and can not be killed this way.

 For some reason some devices output only black screen with cursor instead of normal output so you should pass `-legacy-drawing` option.